luketurcotte/luketurcotte.github.io/content/author/admin/_index.md

 +++

 Luke Turcotte is a [CIHR Health System Impact Fellow](http://www.cihr-irsc.gc.ca/e/51201.html) working jointly with the [Canadian Institute for Health Information](https://cihi.ca) and the [University of Waterloo](https://uwaterloo.ca/public-health-and-health-systems/).
-His research interests centre around the development and application of health information systems to support clinical decision-making and improve the quality of care in post-care and residential long-term care settings.
+His research is centred around the development and application of health information systems to support clinical decision-making and improve the quality of care in post-care and residential long-term care settings.